PabloVallejo/styleguide/JavaScript.md

 }
 ```

-Use `this` within jQuery callbacks to reffer to current element.
+Use `this` within jQuery callbacks to refer to current element.

 ```js
 // Bad example.